kulkarniakshay02/avsdpll_noise_analysis/README.md

 <img src="https://user-images.githubusercontent.com/94942531/159159338-088a7812-9ef7-4977-8201-1cf7c45ab8e1.png" />

-However, the output that we see here is the ac small signal noise and not the phase noise as we had expected (this has been confirmed with the ngspice community as well).
+However, the output that we see here is the ac small signal noise and not the phase noise as we had expected (this has also been confirmed with the ngspice community as well).